-Generally, assignments are completed by the student and submitted online within the Learning Hub.
+Generally, assignments are completed and submitted online from within the Learning Hub.
 Your instructor will review and send their feedback to your course mailbox.
 Other students are not able to view either your assignment submission or instructor’s comments.

 Choosing a proctor